MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer.md

 ![Power Virtual Agents Topics page](media/Composer_Example3/E3_BingSearch_inTopicsList.png)

-Make sure **Track between topics** is turned on, and test your new bot content by entering the following text in the test bot in Power Virtual Agents to start a bot conversation:
+Make sure **Track between topics** is turned on, and test your new bot content by entering the following text in the **Test bot** pane in Power Virtual Agents to start a bot conversation:
 - Is tofu vegan?

 ![Power Virtual Agents test](media/Composer_Example3/Example3_cropped.gif)